3 Amazing Ways To Reverse The Bone Aging Process At The Cellular Level

 But here’s the good news: you have some control over which genes are switched on and off.
 It involves influencing methylation, and amazingly, it can be achieved with two vitamins and exercise.

-Let’s begin with folate, a B vitamin that is also a Foundation Supplement in the Save Our Bones Program.
+Let’s begin with folate, a B vitamin that is also a Foundation Supplement in the Osteoporosis Reversal Program.

 1. Folate (B9)